 A gin-tasting at this small distillery in an industrial park in Kommetjie is one-third knowledge, one-third alcohol and one-third fun!
 Open since mid-December 2017, Steve Erlank and James Copeland are hoping to make the world a better place one drink at a time.
 Steve will happily take you on a distillery tour where you will meet Tiny, Whiny and Shiny, watch bottles being hand-labelled, along with learning about the distillation process.
 This is followed by a tasting of their two gins, being the Cape Dry Gin (London dry style gin infused with Cape botanicals, including mountain fynbos and Honeybush) and the ‘unashamedly floral’ Ruby Gin, which was originally developed as a Christmas gin.
 You are given total permission to play with your gins, so expect to add orange peel, thyme, strawberries and rosemary (to name a few) to your glass.

-Gin-tastings are available every Saturday from 11:00 to 15:30 until the end of March 2018 and cost R60 per person, but if you buy a bottle (R330) then your tasting is free.
+Gin tastings are available every Saturday from 11:00 to 15:30 until the end of March 2018 and cost R120 per person.
 They are also happy to host private tastings for groups of 8-16 people during the week and evenings, along with being available for private events – they also have a pop-up gin bar!

 3. Cape Town Gin Company, City Bowl